clicknium/clicknium-docs/doc/api/python/uielement/drag_drop.md

     &emsp;**ypoint**: int
         &emsp;&emsp; pixels of X-Axis will be moved
     &emsp;**speed**: int
-        &emsp;&emsp; drag speed.
-The unit of parameter is ms/10px.
-Default is 50
+        &emsp;&emsp; drag speed, the unit is ms/10px, and the default value is 50
     &emsp;**timeout**: int
-        &emsp;&emsp; timeout for the operation.
-The unit of parameter is second.
-Default set is 30 seconds.
+        &emsp;&emsp; timeout for the operation, the unit is second, and the default value is 30 seconds.

 **Returns:**
     &emsp;None